Whittington CE (VA)Primary School SEND Local Offer

 • If you have concerns about your child’s progress you should speak to your child’s class teacher initially and agree how to plan ahead in supporting your child.

 • If you are not happy that the concerns are being managed and that your child is still not making progress you should speak to the school SENCO during one of her designated release days – speak to the office to book this appointment or email directly on firstname.lastname@example.org

-If you are still not happy you can speak to the Headteacher Mr. Carl Rogers or the school SEND Governor Mr Steve Ankers.
+If you are still not happy you can speak to the Headteacher Mr. Carl Rogers or the school SEND Governor Rev. Alison Gidney.

 How will the school let me know if they have any concerns about my child’s learning in school?